SteelCompendium/compendium/docs/Classes Single Page/Fury.md

 ### To Stone!(9 Rage)

-*You channel the Primordial Chaos into blows that petrify your foe, literally.*
+*You channel the Primordial Chaos into blows that petrify your foe, literally.* **Keywords:** Magic, Melee, Strike, Weapon

 **Power Roll + Might:**